| | | |

 When I was growing up, my mom’s 7-layer taco dip was a holiday favorite.
 I’d pile it high on my plate with tortilla chips, and it was pure comfort food.
 Now, as someone focused on increasing my protein intake, I’ve been experimenting with cottage cheese as a base for dips.
 When I blended cottage cheese…

-• 3-Ingredient Cottage Cheese Chocolate Pudding
+• Creamy Cottage Cheese Ranch Dip

-• High Protein Strawberry Cheesecake Jars
+• High Protein Egg Bites Recipe

 Leave a Reply